 Religious Education (RE) makes an important contribution to the spiritual, moral, cultural and social development of our pupils.
-Through RE, pupils are inspired to be curious and tolerant towards different religions and beliefs, developing a positive attitude towards other people, respecting their right to hold different beliefs from their own.
-This prepares the children to live and participate in a society with many different religions and beliefs.
-RE allows children to develop life skills such as developing a sense of identity and belonging, acquiring respect for themselves and others and the ability to become deep thinkers, exploring challenging questions about beliefs.
+Through RE, we aim for pupils to be inspired, curious and tolerant towards different religions and beliefs, developing a positive attitude towards other people, respecting their right to hold different beliefs from their own.
+We intend to prepare children to live and participate in a society with many different religions and beliefs.
+We also aim to ensure children develop life skills such as developing a sense of identity and belonging, acquiring respect for themselves and others and the ability to become deep thinkers, exploring challenging questions about beliefs.

 We offer discrete RE lessons to all pupils guided by specific half termly units.
 In KS1, key vocabulary is distinctly taught and there are opportunities for hands on experiences.
 Building upon the learning from KS1, KS2 RE lessons are often taught through philosophy to encourage deep thinking, discussion and debate.
 These lessons are taught by a specialist teacher every other week.
 Across the school, we provide further opportunities to learn from religious beliefs, ideas and practice including Philosophy for children (P4C), PSHE and circle time.
 Children frequently draw from their religious and cultural knowledge and experiences linking this to other topics explored throughout the year.